 A non-ideal property of diode bars is the spatial pattern of its emission.
 In the “fast axis” direction (corresponding to the vertical direction in Figure 1 and 2), the emission comes from a very narrow region, so that the beam quality is not far from diffraction-limited (M2 factor not far above 1) despite the strong beam divergence angle of typically 30–40° FWHM (full width at half-maximum).
 On the other hand, the “slow axis” direction has a very wide emitting region, so that despite the much smaller divergence angle (of the order of 6–10°) the beam quality is very poor, with the M2 factor > 1000.
 Significant efforts are therefore often required for conditioning the output of a diode bar (or of multiple diode bars in the form of a diode stack).

-The large numerical aperture (NA) of typically ≈ 0.6 for the fast axis requires high-NA aspherical lenses for collimating the beams while preserving the beam quality.
-Microoptic fast axis collimators, containing an array of aspherical cylindrical lenses, are often used for that purpose.
-There are also microoptic modules which serve as slow axis collimators.
-The demands for slow axis collimation are lower concerning the NA of typically ≈ 0.1, but nevertheless not uncritical for diode bars with high fill factor (see below).
+The large numerical aperture (NA) of typically ≈ 0.6 for the fast axis requires high-NA aspheric lenses for collimating the beams while preserving the beam quality.
+Fast axis collimators, containing a kind of cylindrical lens (often with acylindrical surface for reduced aberrations), are often used for that purpose.
+There are also slow axis collimators, where the demands are lower concerning the NA of typically ≈ 0.1, but nevertheless not uncritical for diode bars with high fill factor (see below).
 When beams with approximately circular beam waist and reasonable beam quality are required, a special beam shaper for symmetrization of the beam quality can be applied.

 A potentially disturbing property of diode bars is the “smile” – a slight bend of the horizontal line connecting the emitters.
 Smile errors can have detrimental effects on the ability to focus beams from diode bars.
 There are some advanced beam conditioning schemes where the smile of individual diode bars is compensated.